Braided zesting and its applications: Introduction

 In a bit more detail, the construction goes as follows.
-For a fixed $A$-graded ribbon category $\cC$ where $A=U(\cC)$ is the universal grading: \begin{enumerate} \item Fix a normalized $2$-cocycle $\lambda\in Z^2(A,\Inv(\cC_e))$. \item Find a $3$-cochain $\lambda\in C^3(A,\ku^\times)$ satisfying the second associative zesting constraint, if possible (see Figure \ref{axiom:asso}).
+For a fixed $A$-graded ribbon category $\cC$ where $A=U(\cC)$ is the universal grading group: \begin{enumerate} \item Fix a normalized $2$-cocycle $\lambda\in Z^2(A,\Inv(\cC_e))$. \item Find a $3$-cochain $\lambda\in C^3(A,\ku^\times)$ satisfying the second associative zesting constraint, if possible (see Figure \ref{axiom:asso}).
 The set of all associative zestings form a torsor over $H^3(A,\ku^\times)$ for the chosen $2$-cocycle. \item For a fixed associative zesting, a braided zesting is determined by a cochain $c\in C^2(A,\ku^\times)$ such that $t(a,b):=c(a,b)\id_{\lambda(a,b)}$ satisfies the two braided zesting constraints (see Figures \ref{fig:unnormalized-1} and \ref{fig:normalized-2}).
 For a fixed such $c(a,b)$ the set of all braided zestings forms a torsor over the group of bicharacters of $A$. \item For a fixed braided zesting of a braided fusion category $\cC$ with a twist $\theta$, we may determine all braided twist (ribbon) zestings in terms of a function $f:A\rightarrow\ku^\times$, as in Corollary \ref{lem:twist}, and all twist (ribbon) zestings form a torsor over the characters of $A/2A$. \end{enumerate}

 More general situations can be considered as well, for example, we may choose a different grading group $B$ for $\cC$ (i.e., a quotient of $U(\cC)$) and the above is still true provided the image of $\lambda\in Z^2(A,\Inv(\cC_e))$ centralizes the trivial component $\cC_e$ with respect to the grading $B$.
 Failing this, we may still develop a theory of zesting, but there are several subtleties that must be addressed in the form of additional choices and more elaborate constraints.
-Moreover, the general definition of associative zesting does not require a braiding -- one may apply it to any fusion category.
+Moreover, the general definition of associative zesting does not require a braiding -- one may apply it to any fusion category by passing to the relative centralizer.

 Zesting supersedes several known constructions as special cases.
 If one chooses the trivial $2$-cocycle in step (1), the second step is the well-known associativity twist (see, e.g. \cite{KazWen}).
 If one makes the trivial choice of $2$-cocycle and $3$-cochain in steps (1) and (2), then the braided zestings are simply modifying the braiding by a bicharacter, which is also well-known.
 Finally, if one takes the trivial choice in each of steps (1), (2), and (3) for a braided fusion category with a twist then the last step is a change of pivotal structure on the underlying braided fusion category.